Reviews

 This binding method is similar to Coptic binding: it comprises folded sections of paper sewn between hardcover boards with exposed weaved stitching along book spines.

-One of this kit’s most original features is its unique range of endpaper designs, including tinted topographic paper extracted from real maps.
-This adds a special touch to travel journal ventures (perfect for map illustrators!), whether for yourself or to gift an adventurous pal!
+One of this kit’s most original features is its unique range of endpaper designs, including tinted topographic paper extracted from real maps โ€” a nice touch for travel journalers and map illustrators!
 This Etsy Star Seller ships from the US and delivers worldwide.

-Japanese Stab Bookbinding Kit Books by Hand
+Japanese Bookbinding Kit by Fรกbrica de Texturas

 Pocket Bookbinding Kit by Cleverhands